Huntington Housing Rehabilitation Program

-The City of Huntington partners with a variety home repair volunteer programs based on approved applicants specific repair needs.
+The City of Huntington partners with a variety of home repair volunteer programs based on the needs of approved applicants.

 The City of Huntington will evaluate applications for this project regardless of race, sex, color, religion, family status, national origin or existing handicap.